AhamedRashath/Heart-Disease-Project/README.md

 Content
 Several constraints were placed on the selection of these instances from a larger database.
 In particular, all patients here are females at least 21 years old of Pima Indian heritage.

-1)Pregnancies: Number of times pregnant
+1)Pregnancies: Number of times pregnant,
-2)Glucose: Plasma glucose concentration a 2 hours in an oral glucose tolerance test 3)BloodPressure: Diastolic blood pressure (mm Hg) 4)SkinThickness: Triceps skin fold thickness (mm) 5)Insulin: 2-Hour serum insulin (mu U/ml)
+2)Glucose: Plasma glucose concentration a 2 hours in an oral glucose tolerance test, 3)BloodPressure: Diastolic blood pressure (mm Hg), 4)SkinThickness: Triceps skin fold thickness (mm), 5)Insulin: 2-Hour serum insulin (mu U/ml),
-6)BMI: Body mass index (weight in kg/(height in m)^2)
+6)BMI: Body mass index (weight in kg/(height in m)^2),
-7)DiabetesPedigreeFunction: Diabetes pedigree function 8)Age: Age (years)
+7)DiabetesPedigreeFunction: Diabetes pedigree function, 8)Age: Age (years),
 9)Outcome: Class variable (0 or 1)

 Sources: